• Skip to primary navigation

 They're just one of the many pretty details you'll find in this historic cemetery!

-• Hours: It's open seven days a week from 7:00 am to 3:00 pm, although it's closed on most major holidays.
+• Hours: The cemetery is open seven days a week from 7:00 AM to 3:00 PM, although it's closed on most major holidays.
+NOTE: The cemetery is currently closed.

-• Cost: Lafayette Cemetery in New Orleans is free to visit.
+• Cost: Lafayette Cemetery is free to visit.
 If you'd like to take a guided tour, there is a small cost.
 Visit Save Our Cemeteries for information on daily tours.

 Other Things to Do in New Orleans